WORDS LEFT UNSAID DEVELOPMENT PROCESS –

 Snappy, informative and satisfying audiovisual feedback is a goal for all my projects, and Words Left Unsaid utilizes audio cues and visual effects to convey information such as who is speaking, if and when a flashback is being played to the player, successful completion of a puzzle or failure.

 Even during a short development time, I conducted a short survey in order to get an understanding of players’ expectations regarding horror games and narratives with mystery.
 Although the game’s genre changed a bit during iterations, the survey results were considered in the outcome.

-Qualitative answers in addition to check boxes and multiple choice questions revealed the players’ preferences – for example, many participants were really interested in the main character’s story and wished for an FPS protagonist who instead of being a blank canvas, also had their own personality.
+Qualitative answers in addition to check boxes and multiple choice questions revealed the players’ preferences – for example, many participants were really interested in the main character’s story and wished for a first-person protagonist who instead of being a blank canvas, also had their own personality.